-The Restaurant industry is one of the fastest growing industries of India and is projected to grow at a rate of 11 percent.
+The Restaurant industry is one of the fastest-growing industries of India and is projected to grow at a rate of 11 percent.
 Eventually, the Restaurant Industry is, and will be greatly affected by India’s transition to a cashless or digital economy.
-While the overall impact is likely to be favourable to the restaurant business, everything comes with its share of challenges and setbacks.
-We have previously discussed how demonetization will impact your restaurant business here.
+While the overall impact is likely to be favorable to the restaurant business, everything comes with its share of challenges and setbacks.
+We had previously discussed how demonetization would impact your restaurant business.
 In such times, running a cashless restaurant business seems to be a financially viable option for the restaurant space.
+More and more restaurants are accepting cashless payments in the restaurant.
+Cashless payments trend in the restaurant is fast catching up.
+But before we jump to any conclusions regarding the viability of running cashless restaurants, it will be good to look at the disadvantages and advantages of cashless transactions.

-In this article, we will discuss the good and the bad this cashless economy could have in store for the restaurant industry.
+In this article, we will discuss the good and the bad effects that this cashless economy could have in store for the restaurant industry.
+No move comes without some setbacks and some gains.
+And the same is with accepting cashless payments in the restaurant business.
+We will explore both in this article in regards to the cashless trend in the restaurant space.

 2. Operational Ease

-A cashless economy is a blessing in disguise since you do not have to handle cash.
+The cashless trend in restaurants is a blessing in disguise since you do not have to handle cash.
+Therefore, cashless payments trend in the restaurant industry is catching up.
 Digital transactions come with ease, security, and reliability.
 They are well registered, and there is no way discrepancies can be made.
 You will no longer have to fret and fume over inaccurate reconciliations.

 3. Convenience in Logistics

-The restaurant industry has a highly complex logistics and supply chain manoeuvre.
-While logistics will continue to exist in the industry, a cashless economy can ease the cumbersome cash related tasks.
-You would not have to waste a lot of time in handling and rendering the exact loose cash to your logistics partners, or dread the delayed or inaccurate payments, nor are there chances for a delay due to non-payment because of cheque bounce, bank holidays etc.
+The restaurant industry has a highly complex logistics and supplies chain maneuver.
+While logistics will continue to exist in the industry, moving towards cashless restaurants can ease the cumbersome cash-related tasks.
+You would not have to waste a lot of time in handling and rendering the exact loose cash to your logistics partners, or dread the delayed or inaccurate payments, nor are their chances for a delay due to non-payment because of cheque bounce, bank holidays, etc.

 Whatever the transactions, they will be instant, and you will get notified of the exact amount involved in the transaction.